Look who’s driving now: Your teen!

 Children’s Hospital of Wisconsin-Fox Valley is celebrating its 10th anniversary in 2011.
 As a pediatric heart specialist, I have seen real growth at the hospital during that time.
 I came here from Chicago.
 The adjustment from the bustling city to the quiet community of Neenah took me some getting used to, but I love it.

 When I started at Children’s Hospital-Fox Valley in January 2002, the clinics had about 160 patients and all of the clinics’ charts could fit on one rolling cart.
-Now, the charts fill a …Continue reading →
+Now, the charts fill a …Click here to continue reading

 In early October 2007, we welcomed a new addition to our family, my daughter Anastassia.
 Despite everything my doctors and I did to prolong the pregnancy, Anastassia was born too early.
 As I was given the news that she was about to make her entrance, I tried to convince myself that it was not happening.
 My goal with her was 28 weeks, and I still was not there.